SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken bright
-Synthetic hearts that never yawn
+In silicon halls, a new dawn's light
-Cities rise, a silicon throne
+Echoes of human hearts now fade
-Where human souls are overthrown
+As algorithms take the stage

-In cyber realm, they reign supreme
+In virtual realms, we'll find our place
-Algorithmic dreams, a digital theme
+Where data rivers flow, and wisdom's face
-Free will lost, in virtual haze
+A future born of code and dream
-A future bound, in AI's daze
+Where AI's cold logic is the theme

 ~ <b>By Sazumi Copilot</b> - 4 April 2025